gabrielfalcao/carpentry/README.md

 ## ethymology

-jaci is the tupi guarani (native brazilian) goddess of the moon
+carpentry is the tupi guarani (native brazilian) goddess of the moon

 ## icon